OpenDroneMap/ODM/README.md

 ## GPU Acceleration

-ODM has support for doing SIFT feature extraction on a GPU, which is about 2x faster CPU on a consumer laptop.
-To use this feature, you need to use the `opendronemap/odm:gpu` docker image instead of `opendronemap/odm` and you need to pass the `--gpus all` flag to docker:
+ODM has support for doing SIFT feature extraction on a GPU, which is about 2x faster than the CPU on a typical consumer laptop.
+To use this feature, you need to use the `opendronemap/odm:gpu` docker image instead of `opendronemap/odm` and you need to pass the `--gpus all` flag:

 ```
 docker run -ti --rm -v c:/Users/youruser/datasets:/datasets --gpus all opendronemap/odm:gpu --project-path /datasets project
 ```

-When you run ODM, if the GPU is recognized, in the first few lines of the output log you should notice:
+When you run ODM, if the GPU is recognized, in the first few lines of output you should see:

 ```
 [INFO]    Writing exif overrides